-EAM software offers a single platform for leaders to track all information and maintenance activities related to their physical assets from facilities and related systems to fleet, construction and manufacturing equipment.
+EAM software is a single platform for maintenance leaders to track all information and maintenance activities related to their physical assets across industries, including fleet, construction, and manufacturing.

-With EAM maintenance software, business leaders and maintenance managers can:
+With EAM software, business leaders, asset and maintenance managers can:

-- Track all assets and store detailed information on them, including their age, lease agreements, location and recommended maintenance schedules
+- Track and store detailed information on all assets, including age, lease agreements, location, and recommended maintenance schedules

 - Schedule preventive maintenance